Spain or Portugal? Which is the best Iberian destination?

 Which is the best country to visit?
 Portugal or Spain

-In Spain, you’ll also find a huge number of festivities spread all over the country and throughout the year.
-Some of the most famous is the bull run in Pamplona and the tomato fight in Buñol.
-In Portugal, the most important festivities are the June festivities of Santo António, São João, and São Pedro.
+In Spain, you’ll also find a considerable number of festivities throughout the year.
+Some of the most famous are the bull run in Pamplona and the tomato fight in Buñol.
+In Portugal, the most important festivities are those of Santo António, São João, and São Pedro in June.

 Spain is also much more diverse than Portugal.
-In fact, there are several different cultures within Spain, with the Basque, Catalans, Galician and Andalucian being very different from each other, with different languages and even independentist movements.
+In fact, there are several cultures within Spain, with the Basques, Catalans, Galicians, and Andalusians being very different from each other, speaking different languages and even having independentist movements.

 What is Spain famous for?